-- Try to be back at the finish within the time limit (when prizes are awarded for the daily best performances and spot prizes are drawn)
+- Try to be back at the finish by the time limit (when winners are announced and spot prizes are drawn)

 - Make sure you report to the finish, even if you did not complete the course, so we know you are safe.

 - Hang your control card on the results string

 - obey all road rules and take care crossing roads

 - respect private property and stay out of areas mapped as out of bounds (see the map below)